An agonizing wait for a migrant worker’s final journey home

 During the pandemic, with flights restricted, families felt lucky even when it took months to receive the body of their loved one.
 Hundreds of others had to contend with the fact that the cremation would take place abroad.
 Most didn’t even receive the ashes.

 More than a dozen insurance agencies provide migrant-worker packages covering death and injuries.
 In the case of injury, different amounts are paid based on whether a worker loses a toe, a finger, or a hand or a leg.
 In the case of death, the insurance covers transport costs of up to $800, and the family gets a payment of about $10,000.
-During the past decade alone, Nepal, a country of 29 million, has given permits to more than 4 million laborers to work abroad — and that does not include millions of others who work across the open border with neighboring India.

-The Nepali government has helped bring back about 3,500 bodies over the past five years.
-Heart-related issues were cited most often as the cause of death, followed by other illnesses, traffic and workplace accidents, and suicide.

 When Yadav’s body finally arrived in Kathmandu, the Nepali capital, on April 13 — five weeks after his death — the coffin was wheeled out on a stretcher from a side gate of the airport terminal, close to an entrance dedicated to migrant laborers.

 The coffin was then lifted to the back of the truck, and the driver, Purna Bhadur Lama, tied it to the truck bed’s left wall with a rope.
 He set off on the eight-hour drive, winding and unwinding through lush hills, to the family’s village.
-Lama had his own migrant story: His last stint started in 2006 in Qatar, where he lasted only a year and a half.

-Over his seven years delivering coffins, he said, he has transported about 1,500 bodies.
-He gets about $15 per delivery.
-Depending on how many bodies arrive, some months he makes about $230, others $270.
-It’s a lonely job, often with just the dead body in the back.
-Once, during the peak of the pandemic, he drove 500 miles with only a jar of ashes.

-After Lama reached the village with Yadav’s body, Yadav’s wife wept as she held tight to her wailing younger son and daughter.

 In the months since, the Yadav family’s dreams have been evaporating.